ncc-ccat-gap/GCATIdManager/README.md

 # GCATIdManager
-Management toos for sample name and analysis ID (UUIDs).
+Management tools for sample name and analysis ID (UUIDs).